OKB-1 150: Development

 Up to 6,000 kg (13,320 lb) of bombs were to be carried internally in the fuselage bomb bay between the nose and main undercarriages.

 The forward fuselage pressure cabin housed the pilot.
 The co-pilot/radio-operator and dorsal gunner were accommodated under a large greenhouse-style canopy, the navigator in the extreme nose, and the tail-gunner in his own pressure cabin sitting on a downward-firing ejection seat.
 The forward compartment crew members were intended to have ejection seats but photographic evidence in the reference given does not show this.

 '150' was provided with the latest radios, radars and navigation aids, with a ground mapping bombsight radar in a chin fairing under the nose, which also housed the taxi and landing lamps.

-Despite the high priority given to the actual aircraft, progress was slow during the design and construction phases due, in no small part, to the low priority given to the foreign OKB for resources.
-Baade was in constant contact with the 'powers that be' defending the slow progress but falling short of blaming the paranoid administration system.
-As well as the bureaucratic setbacks, the aircraft had a steady stream of system and structural failures which needed to be addressed before the aircraft could fly.
-On top of the problems already mentioned the OKB were forced to stop work completely in June and July 1949 while the conversion of the '140' into the '140-R' was given the highest priority, (in hindsight this was a complete waste of resources).
+Despite the high priority given to the aircraft itself, progress was slow during the design and construction phases due largely to the low priority allocated to the foreign OKB for resources.
+Baade remained in constant contact with the authorities to defend the slow progress while stopping short of blaming the paranoid administrative system.
+Along with the bureaucratic setbacks, the aircraft suffered a steady stream of system and structural failures that had to be addressed before it could fly.
+On top of these difficulties, the OKB was forced to halt work completely in June and July 1949 while the conversion of the 140 into the 140-R received top priority, which in hindsight proved to be a waste of resources.

 Flight trials finally began in September 1952. but progressed slowly due to the weather and rectifying the defects discovered during the trials.
 The seventeenth flight on 9 May 1953 proved to be the last, when the pilot Yakov Vernikov misjudged the flare on landing, the aircraft ballooned and stalled into the runway from approx 10m.
 Extensive but repairable damage was caused, but the '150' was never repaired, with test rigs, airframe components, and other parts dispersed to other OKB's.
 OKB-1 was disbanded and the German engineers were repatriated to the GDR.